John Bryson Chane: Position on issues of human sexuality

 In August 2003, Chane was among those who voted to confirm the election of Gene Robinson, the first openly gay priest in a partnered relationship to serve as a bishop of the Episcopal Church.
 Robinson was consecrated as Episcopal Bishop of New Hampshire in November of that year, and served in that position until 2013.
-The move, and related decisions concerning the ability of churches to sanction same-sex relationships, divided the Episcopal Church, with some opponents of these developments announcing their realignment with bishops outside the Episcopal Church USA.
+In the Anglican realignment, Chane strongly criticized the bishops who diverged from the wider Anglican Communion on sexuality issues.

-In February 2006, Peter Akinola, at that time the Anglican primate of Nigeria, issued a communique on behalf of the Standing Committee of the Anglican Church of Nigeria, in which he stated: "The Church commends the law-makers for their prompt reaction to outlaw same-sex relationships in Nigeria and calls for the bill to be passed since the idea expressed in the bill is the moral position of Nigerians regarding human sexuality."
-In addition to criminalizing same-sex marriage, the bill in question also proposed to criminalize "registration of gay clubs, societies and organizations" and "publicity, procession and public show of same-sex amorous relationship through the electronic or print media physically, directly, indirectly or otherwise", on penalty of up to five years imprisonment.
-The proposed legislation was formally challenged by the U.S. State Department as a possible breach of Nigeria's obligations under the International Covenant on Civil and Political Rights.
+In February 2006, Chane criticized Archbishop Peter Akinola, at that time the Anglican primate of Nigeria, for issuing a statement on behalf of the Anglican Church of Nigeria supporting Nigerian legislation to criminalize same-sex marriage, media depictions of "same-sex amorous relationships," and the registration of "gay clubs, societies and organizations."

-Chane, writing in the Washington Post, said:

-"The archbishop's support for this law violates numerous Anglican Communion documents that call for a "listening process" involving gay Christians and their leaders.
-But his contempt for international agreements also extends to Articles 18-20 of the United Nations Universal Declaration on Human Rights, which articulates the rights to freedom of thought, conscience, religion, association and assembly.
-Surprisingly, few voices -- Anglican or otherwise -- have been raised in opposition to the archbishop.
-When I compare this silence with the cacophony that followed the Episcopal Church's decision to consecrate the Rt.
-Rev. Gene Robinson, a gay man who lives openly with his partner, as the bishop of New Hampshire, I am compelled to ask whether the global Christian community has lost not only its backbone but its moral bearings."
+Chane, writing in the Washington Post, criticized Akinola, writing that "The archbishop's support for this law violates numerous Anglican Communion documents that call for a "listening process" involving gay Christians and their leaders.
+But his contempt for international agreements also extends to Articles 18-20 of the United Nations Universal Declaration on Human Rights, which articulates the rights to freedom of thought, conscience, religion, association and assembly."
+He was critical of the lack of public opposition to Akinola's actions, contrasting "this silence with the cacophony that followed the Episcopal Church's decision to consecrate" the Robinson.